Victor-Almeida/FruitsApp/README.md

 # FruitsApp
-This is a simple example of a mobile app that receives a JSON file and display its content in a list view.
+This is a simple example of a mobile app that receives a JSON file and displays its contents in a list view.